 It is too early to tell how courts will rule on these kinds of lawsuits, Ed Cramp, a partner at Duane Morris in San Diego said.
 From his perspective, how education is delivered to a student is not something guaranteed by the university.
 However, the suits asking for a refund of fees for services not used could be problematic.

 “The issue for the institutions is that many of them just don’t have the money.
 It is not a matter of, ‘Let me just write you a check,’” Cramp said.

 To read the full text of this article in Corporate Counsel magazine quoting Duane Morris partner Ed Cramp, please visit law.com (subscription required).

 The U.S. Department of Education’s Office for Civil Rights recently issued a FAQ in its continuing effort to address civil rights issues during the COVID-19 pandemic.
 The new guidance focused on disability accommodations, Title IX, and harassment issues.

-To read the full text of this post by Duane Morris attorney Bryce Young, please visit the firm website.
+To read the full text of this post by Duane Morris attorney Bryce Young, please visit the Duane Morris UpdatED Blog.